aravindkoneru/JavaClass/README.md

 ---
 #Java Lessons (FRC)

 I will be updating this repo with examples and tutorials relevant to FRC programming once my college apps are done and I have more time.
 Expect to see updates starting in December.

+This project is being continued by Tim Magoun.